See the latest vacancies and find out about working for MSF UKJobs in the UK

 What is an innovation project

-In MSF, an innovation can be the creation and implementation of new or novel products, services, or strategic approaches.
-Or, an innovation can mark an advance on an existing product, service, or strategy.
+For the purposes of MSF Scientific Days, an innovation is the creation and implementation of new or novel products, services or strategic approaches.
+Or an innovation can mark the advance of an existing product, service, or strategy.

-This doesn’t mean the project has to be medical in nature, but it must improve the way MSF provides medical care (for example, developing new systems for regenerating boreholes).
+The project doesn't have to be medical in nature, but it must improve the way MSF provides medical care (for example, developing new systems for regenerating boreholes).

 - Abstracts and demos

-We are looking for abstract submissions and demo submissions for the MSF Scientific Days – Innovation that show evidence of impact, either in the outcomes that new approaches bring or in the development of improved processes or understanding for MSF.
+We are looking for abstract and/or demo submissions for the MSF Scientific Days – innovations that show evidence of impact, either in the outcomes they bring or in the development of improved processes or understanding for MSF.

 - What kind of innovation projects can be submitted as an abstract?